 For this reason, my mission is to support you in publishing with confidence.

-Through my editing services, I partner with you to ensure you’re proud of the story you’re sending out into the world.
-I strive to understand not only your editing and manuscript goals, but *why* you’re writing this story.
+Through my editing services, I partner with you to ensure you’re proud of the work you’re sending out into the world.
+I strive to understand not only your editing goals, but *why* you’re writing this piece.
 My goal is to preserve your voice and vision while ensuring clarity and a polished final product.

-After meticulously working through your manuscript, I provide both positive and constructive feedback.
-Your manuscript will look different — this is why you’re hiring me!
-But please trust that any change I suggest is a thoughtful decision that should improve the clarity and quality of your book.
-I always have your manuscript’s best interest at heart.
+After meticulously working through your work, I provide both positive and constructive feedback.
+Your document will look different — this is why you’re hiring me!
+But please trust that any change I suggest is a thoughtful decision that should improve the clarity and quality of your writing.
+I always have your work’s best interest at heart.

 Finally, I am always available for questions before, during, and after the editing process to support you on your publishing journey.